zenodeapp/shielded-swap/README.md

 - 1000000000 uosmo (1000 OSMO) and
 - 200 naan

-> This seemed to work well for me; just make sure not to create _too small pools_ or try to swap _too little amounts_, else shielded swaps will fail.
+> This seems to work well for me; just make sure not to create _too small pools_ or try to swap _too little amounts_, else shielded swaps will fail.

 ### Shielded-sync